10 ground-floor units, opposite 'The Warehouse'. Near Westfield Mall/railway station & Addington Raceway.

 If you're looking for a fun experience, visit the highly regarded Court Theatre - complete with exciting new premises.
 The Court Theatre has a proud history in the city, having provided productions ranging from New Zealand shows to international classics for 40 years.

 Formerly based in the Arts Centre, the company was forced to find a new home after the 22 February 2011 earthquake.
 Now settled into a converted grain store in Addington, the theatre has continued to stage productions for adults and children.
 The theatre is home to New Zealand's longest running comedy show, Scared Scriptless.

 As well as the new theatre, Addington boasts an entirely redeveloped and refreshed post-earthquake scene of bars, cafes, the new AMI Stadium and Horncastle Arena.
 Also in the area is the Addington Raceway, which along with the New Zealand Cup and Show Week has regular race meetings, and is ideal for a great day or night out for visitors to Christchurch.

-There are luxury hotels, apartments, motor lodges, bed & breakfasts and self-catering motels, as well as the more modest or budget establishments.
+There are luxury hotels, apartments, motor lodges, bed & breakfasts and self-catering motels, as well as more modest establishments.
 Select from backpacker lodges, a youth hostel, holiday parks and campgrounds, offering budget accommodation, campervan and campsites.
 Pet-friendly accommodation may be available by arrangement.

-Christchurch: Christchurch is well on the way to recovery after the devastating earthquakes of 2010/11, and much of the city retains its distinctively attractive mix of heritage and contemporary urbanity.
-Though the historic Christchurch Cathedral was damaged by the 2011 earthquake, and the Christchurch Art Gallery remains closed, many other important cultural icons re...
+Christchurch: Christchurch is well on the way to recovery after the devastating earthquakes of 2010 and 2011, and much of the city retains its distinctively attractive mix of old and new.
+Although the historic Christchurch Cathedral was damaged by the 2011 earthquake, and the Christchurch Art Gallery remains closed, many other important cultural icons continue to del...
 Read MoreFull Info Photos